xtirian/Frontend-Mentor-SnyderCut/typemaster-keyboard-landing-page/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Typemaster pre-launch

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/workit-landing-page-2fYnyle5lu/hub).
+This is a solution to the [Typemaster pre-launch landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/typemaster-prelaunch-landing-page-J6-Yj5J-X).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents